sureshvv/plonegomobile/gomobile.imageinfo/trunk/README.txt

 ``gomobile.imageinfo`` is abstraction layer to access image data in different Zope image objects.
 It takes in any image object or traversable path and returns Python Imaging Library object for it.

+The package is a part of mFabrik `Web and Mobile <http://webandmobile.mfabrik.com>`_ solutions package to build multichannel content management with Python.

 Supported different image objects include

 * Skin layer images, both file system based and ZMI uploads